 What Must Go Before an Open House

 An open house is an important part of showing and selling your home, but it’s vital to understand that you will be essentially inviting strangers into your house.
 Here are some things you’ll want to secure beforehand, the first would be to use one of the home automation options systems, to make sure you are safe when inviting strangers.

 For many, the open house is a make-or-break event for marketing a home.
 The mix of people stopping by can lead to an offer or a quality referral.
 With the directionals pointing your way, the balloons bumping off the sign posts, and the house looking its best, a successful open house creates a network of awareness around your listing.

-A lot of cleaning and preparation goes into an open house, and it can be easy to forget some crucial elements which might impact the safety of the event or even make the difference between an offer or no interest.
+A lot of cleaning and preparation goes into an open house (here is more info), and it can be easy to forget some crucial elements which might impact the safety of the event or even make the difference between an offer or no interest.
 Before the doors open, be absolutely sure you’ve secured the following items in a safe, alternate location:

 2. Guns.
 Have a weapon in your home?
 Is it locked in a safe, or stashed under the bed?
 The last thing you want to grow a pair of feet and walk out the door is a home defense weapon.
 Don’t assume your weapon is well-hidden.
 It they’re not absolutely inaccessible and secure, they need to be stored off the premises.